 - How do you know a relationship is changing or healing when you didn’t know the couple before therapy?

 - What does a typical session with you look like?
 What approaches do you take to

 The answers provided by the therapists will help you decide who aligns with your philosophies on marriage and divorce.
-This is important, because you want a therapist who understands your perspectives, who is not biased in any way.
+This is important because you want a therapist who understands your perspectives, and who is not biased in any way.

 With The Right Therapist, You Can Succeed